 During peacetime military forces are composed of professional military personnel (active officers, warrant officers, NCOs and contract employed militaries) and civil employees.
-During a state of war or siege military forces are composed of professional militarypersonnel, military personnel fulfillingthe mandatory military service and civil employees.
+During a state of war or siege military forces are composed of professional military personnel, military personnel fulfilling the mandatory military service and civil employees.

-Established by Law no. 446 / 2006 on the preparation of the population for defence and byt Law no 395 / 2005 on suspension of the mandatory military service and transition to the voluntary military service.
+Law no. 446 / 2006 on the preparation of the population for defence Law no 395 / 2005 on suspension of the mandatory military service and transition to the voluntary military service.

-The professional military personnel
+Professional military personnel